A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models: Power series algorithms

-We now show how one can calculate these coefficients in practice.
-The idea is to iteratively use the classical discrete Newton-Puiseux algorithm.
-We will heavily use the fact that $A^{\sh}$ is a unique factorization domain here, see \cite[\href{https://stacks.math.columbia.edu/tag/06LN}{Lemma 06LN}]{stacks-project}.
-We assume without loss of generality that $f(z)\in A[z]=K[x_{1},...,x_{n}][z]$.
-Suppose that $f(z)$ splits completely over $A^{\sh}$, so that
+We now explain how one can calculate the coefficients $d_{i,j}$ from \cref{lem:IntegralityPowerSeries} in practice.
+The main idea is to generalize the classical discrete Newton-Puiseux algorithm, which can be distilled from the proof of \cite[Theorem 2.1.5]{MS15}.
+To explain this, we will heavily use the fact that $A^{\sh}$ is a unique factorization domain, see \cite[\href{https://stacks.math.columbia.edu/tag/06LN}{Lemma 06LN}]{stacks-project}.